 I don't see a lot of that kind of conscious spending today.
 Somehow in one generation we've become marathon shoppers: Our purchases are so frequent and abundant that it has spurred a whole new industry of professional organizers, chains like The Container Store and, yes, even feng shui experts.
 Maybe we can blame access to consumer credit, or being vulnerable to celebrity media coverage.
 But what I see is a lot of waste, and not a lot of gratitude.

 Gratitude is a big deal with me.
 I might even say it is the foundation of my spiritual life.
-Like the above video says, there is lots of scientific research that suggests that gratitude is a powerful force in finding happiness.
+In fact, there is lots of scientific research that proves gratitude is a powerful force in finding happiness.
 I believe that, and take steps each day to teach that to my children.

 When I was at the peak of my personal crisis a few years ago — contending with a brain-injured husband, the care of a toddler, pregnancy and the dissolution of my marriage (and not to be mistaken for a humblebrag: I also developed chronic hives and suffered two root canals around then), I turned to gratitude to get me through.
 For a whole year my friend Jen and I exchanged daily gratitude emails.
 Jen was going through her own crisis, and to lift our spirits and focus on the positive — which is abundant, but hard to see when you are in so much pain — we freestyle typed whatever small and large things that we were grateful for: A funny thing my kid said, Jen's support from a colleague, a delicious peach, the ability to walk.